chichiwang/notes/languages/javascript/you-dont-know-js/01-get-started/02/README.md

 Both of the child classes have a `print()` method which is an override of the inherited `print()` method from the parent `Publication` class.
 Each of these `print()` methods call `super.print()` to invoke the inherited version of the `print()` method.
 That both the inherited and overriden methods can have the same name is called _polymorphism_.

 Inheritance is a powerful pattern for organizing data/behavior into separate logical units (classes) while allowing child classes to utilize the parent class by accessing/using its behavior/data.

+#### Modules
+The module pattern has essentially the same goal as the class pattern: group data and behavior together into logical units.
+Like classes, modules can "include" and "access" the data and behaviors of other modules.

+Modules do have some differences from classes, most notably syntax.

 [▲ Return to Sections](#sections)